- Dr Jane Morgan (Principal Lecturer - Sheffield Hallam University)

 On successful completion of this module students should be able to:

-Develop and apply research design and analytical skills in observing, measuring and analysing humour.
+6. Develop and apply research design and analyses skills in observing, measuring and analysing humour.

 The purpose of this module is to introduce to students the scientific study of humour and the latest research findings in the field.
 Multi- and interdisciplinary approaches will be presented in class, with some emphasis on the evolutionary mechanisms that can explain humour.
 Students will learn the theories that have been developed over the years to explain why we use humour, why we laugh, and what makes others laugh.
 The module will also examine individual and sex differences in the way people appreciate and produce humour, as well as the biological and evolutionary bases for humour and laughter.